 Analyzing Nike's Unusual Options Activity

-Nike (NYSE:NKE) shares experienced unusual options activity on Monday.
-The stock price moved down to $157.2 following the option alert.
+Shares of Nike (NYSE:NKE) saw some unusual options activity on Wednesday.
+Following the unusual option alert, the stock price moved up to $160.34.

 - Sentiment: BULLISH